x1-labs/tachyon/docs/src/operations/guides/vote-accounts.md

 requires some additional arguments to `tachyon-validator` for a seamless migration.

-1. Run `solana epoch-info`.
+1. Run `x1 epoch-info`.
 If there is not much time remaining time in the current epoch, consider waiting for the next epoch to allow your validator plenty of time to restart and catch up.
-2. Create the new vote authority keypair, `solana-keygen new -o ~/new-vote-authority.json`.
+2. Create the new vote authority keypair,
+   `x1-keygen new -o ~/new-vote-authority.json`.
 3. Determine the current _vote authority_ keypair by running
-   `solana vote-account ~/vote-account-keypair.json`.
+   `x1 vote-account ~/vote-account-keypair.json`.
 It may be validator's identity account (the default) or some other keypair.
 The following steps assume that `~/validator-keypair.json` is that keypair.
 4. Run
-   `solana vote-authorize-voter-checked ~/vote-account-keypair.json ~/validator-keypair.json ~/new-vote-authority.json`.
+   `x1 vote-authorize-voter-checked ~/vote-account-keypair.json ~/validator-keypair.json ~/new-vote-authority.json`.
    The new vote authority is scheduled to become active starting at the next epoch.
 5. `tachyon-validator` now needs to be restarted with the old and new vote